-The funds generated through the Ohio History “tax check-off” are made available through a competitive matching grants program, the History Fund.
+The funds generated through the Ohio History “Tax Check-Off” are made available through a competitive matching grants program, the History Fund.
 The History Fund supports the preservation and sharing of Ohio’s heritage by supporting local projects, programs, and events related to Ohio’s history.

 For just $8, you can help repair a roof, preserve rare color film footage, or stage a historical reenactment.

 Why?
 The upcoming tax season is especially important.
 The Ohio General Assembly recently established a new threshold for tax check-off programs.
-The Ohio Historical Society needs to generate at least $150,000 each year or the Ohio History tax check-off, and the History Fund grants program it supports, could be jeopardized.
+The Ohio History Connection (formerly the Ohio Historical Society) needs to generate at least $150,000 each year or the Ohio History Tax Check-Off, and the History Fund grants program it supports, could be jeopardized.

 Look for "Ohio Historical Society" on your Ohio tax return and designate a dollar amount.
 That’s it!
 Your tax-deductible donation goes to support history projects in local Ohio communities.

 Your Ohio tax return is just one way you can support history projects in your local community.
-You can also give directly to the Ohio Historical Society and designate your gift to the "History Fund."
-Click here for a downloadable contribution form.
+You can also give directly to the Ohio History Connection and designate your gift to the "History Fund."
+Click here for more information.

 Frequently Asked Questions

-What projects have been funded through the Ohio history tax check-off?
+What projects have been funded through the Ohio History Tax Check-Off?

-The Ohio History tax check-off was created in the state’s two-year budget that was signed into law by Gov. John R. Kasich on June 30, 2011.
+The Ohio History Tax Check-Off was created in the state’s two-year budget that was signed into law by Gov. John R. Kasich on June 30, 2011.
 The legislation allowing for the change in state tax forms was initially brought to the General Assembly by former State Rep. Kathleen Chandler (D-Kent) in 2005.
 State Rep. Randy Gardner (R-Bowling Green) reintroduced it in early 2011 before it was enacted in the state budget.

 Local historical societies, public libraries, genealogical societies, university archives and special collections, historic preservation groups, archeological societies, county records management offices, and incorporated “friends” groups of any of the above.
-The Ohio Historical Society is not eligible for a grant.
-Click here for more information about applying for a grant
+The Ohio History Connection is not eligible for a grant.
+Click here for more information about applying for a grant.

 How can I find out more information?